AbhijitL2020/100-days-of-code/log.md

 **Thoughts**:
 In my planning, this concurrency of Go was a great asset.
 Something I wanted to build real knowledge.
 I think with this I am coming close to the journey of the language.
 But I have yet to grasp a number of concetps here.
 GORM and TDD for sure!

+### Day 14: Sep 22, 2020

+**Today's Progress**:
+I was happy to have figured out the totally generic Stack.
+Also figured out interface{} is a powerful concept, much more than I had earlier sensed.

+In the process, I reached the end of the book Learning Go by @miekg

+There are a number of points from Chapter 8-Communications, taht I read and glossed over.
+But I am sure I am going to come back to them in due course.

+Now the next step.
+Started with @bitfield https://github.com/AbhijitL2020/ftl-fundamentals

+This will teach me TDD.
+And probably cover up a big hole in my maturity as a developer.

+**Thoughts**:
+So here we are.
+Making progress on Golang.
+Learnign the syntax, and trying to understand the heart of the language.

+Till now it is promising.
+I am able to learn some things, question myself, improvise on the problem, and figure out what is required to get my version of problems sorted out.

+There are two directions from here.
+TDD is one, and building Web Applicationsis another.
+And we need to progress along bothe ways.

+It is 15 days over.
+About one seventsh of the way.

+My problem is Git is still as inscrutable as earlier.
+However, I need to be at it unsparingly.
+That is the only way.

+And remember we have CSS3, Visual Design, Dart, Flutter on our target.
+We still need to figure out the whole of productive toolset for the Product development activity.